->If you are creating a database link between two DB instances inside a VPC, the two DB instances must be either in the same VPC, be in VPCs that have an established VPC peering connection, or you must create an EC2 or VPC security group that both DB instances are a member of.
+If you are creating a database link between two DB instances inside a VPC, the two DB instances must be either in the same VPC, be in VPCs that have an established VPC peering connection, or you must create an EC2 or VPC security group that both DB instances are a member of.

 create database link to_rds connect to USER2 identified by user2pwd using '(DESCRIPTION=(ADDRESS=(PROTOCOL=TCP)(HOST=<dns or ip address of remote db>)(PORT=<listener port>))(CONNECT_DATA=(SID=<remoteSID>)))';

-Next, use DGMS_FILE_TRANSFER to copy the dump file from the source database instance to the target DB instance.
+Next, use DBMS_FILE_TRANSFER to copy the dump file from the source database instance to the target DB instance.
 The following script copies a dump file named tab1.dmp from the source instance to a target database link named to_rds (created in the previous step):

 BEGIN DBMS_FILE_TRANSFER.PUT_FILE( source_directory_object => 'DATA_PUMP_DIR', source_file_name => 'tab1.dmp', destination_directory_object => 'DATA_PUMP_DIR', destination_file_name => 'tab1_copied.dmp', destination_database => 'to_rds' ); END; /

 On the DB instance, use Oracle Data Pump to import the schema.
 The first part of the listing shows the format for the data import statement, and the second part shows importing a data file called tab1_copied.dmp.
 Note that additional options such as REMAP_TABLESPACE might be required.

 impdp <username>@<TNS_ENTRY> DUMPFILE=user1copied.dmp DIRECTORY=DATA_PUMP_DIR full=y impdp copy1@copy1 DUMPFILE=tab1_copied.dmp DIRECTORY=DATA_PUMP_DIR full=y